Kajsa Ekis Ekman: Executive editor at Arbetaren

 After the summer of 2022, the chairman of the board of the syndicalist magazine Arbetaren, Thomas Karlsson, announced that he had appointed Ekman as the acting editor-in-chief for a year.
 This decision sparked protests when the editorial staff and the board learned about it.
 The protests resulted in several employees receiving warnings, the resignation of the board, and the temporary intervention of the central committee of the owner, the labor union SAC Syndikalisterna, taking over as a new board.
 The new board terminated the agreement with Ekman, which she refused to accept, citing Swedish Employment Protection Act (LAS) among other reasons.
 Consequently, Ekman was relieved of her duties and subsequently filed a lawsuit against the newspaper.
-She won the lawsuit, the court found the contract breach unlawful, and Arbetaren had to compensate for lost income for the full year and damage.
+She won the lawsuit, the court found the contract breach unlawful, and Arbetaren had to rehire her as the editor-in-chief and compensate for lost income for the full year and damage.

-Arbetarbloggen

-During her time at the newspaper Arbetaren (The Worker), she began setting up a blog called "arbetarbloggen" (i.e "the Workers' Blog"), where anyone should be able to blog about their everyday work place.
-The newspaper shared stairways with the syndicalist labor union SAC, and she was inspired by stories from their visitors.
-However, the newspaper did not follow through with the launch, and when she had to leave, she started arbetarbloggen.se, where workers can submit stories about their everyday work experiences.
-She is the editor-in-chief, and anyone can contribute to the blog with the option to remain anonymous.
-The blog is not intended to report on misconduct or serve as another platform for political debate.
-One of the points is that workers spend a significant part of their lives at work, but it is rarely mentioned on social media or other interaction creating a lack of knowledge about each other's everyday experiences.